-Mak 3:21–22 And when his friends heard of it, they went out to lay hold on him: for they said, He is beside himself.
-And the scribes which came down from Jerusalem said, He has Beelzebub, and by the prince of the devils casts he out devils.
+Mak 3:21–22 And when His friends heard of it, they went out to lay hold on Him: for they said, He is beside Himself.
+And the scribes which came down from Jerusalem said, He has Beelzebub, and by the prince of the devils casts He out devils.

-Mat 12:31–32 Why I say to you, All manner of sin and blasphemy shall be forgiven to men: but the blasphemy against the Holy Ghost shall not be forgiven to men.
-And whoever speaks a word against the Son of man, it shall be forgiven him: but whoever speaks against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.
+Mat 12:31–32 Why I say to you, All manner of sin and blasphemy shall be forgiven to men: but the blasphemy against the Holy Spirit shall not be forgiven to men.
+And whoever speaks a word against the Son of man, it shall be forgiven him: but whoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this world, neither in the world to come.

 Mat 23:13–15 But woe to you, scribes and Pharisees, hypocrites! for you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in.
 Woe to you, scribes and Pharisees, hypocrites! for you devour widows’ houses, and for a pretense make long prayer: therefore you shall receive the greater damnation.
 Woe to you, scribes and Pharisees, hypocrites! for you compass sea and land to make one proselyte, and when he is made, you make him twofold more the child of hell than yourselves.

-There are two separate passages above—let’s first take a look at the first one: The Pharisees’ Judgment on The Lord Jesus.
+There are two separate passages above—let’s first take a look at the first one: The Pharisees’ Judgment on Jesus.

-In the Bible, the Pharisees’ appraisal of the Lord Jesus Himself and the things that He did was: “they said, He is beside himself. … He has Beelzebub, and by the prince of the devils casts he out devils” (Mak 3:21–22).
+In the Bible, the Pharisees’ appraisal of Jesus Himself and the things that He did was: “They said, He is beside Himself. … He has Beelzebub, and by the prince of the devils casts He out devils” (Mak 3:21–22).
 The scribes’ and Pharisees’ judgment of the Lord Jesus wasn’t parroting things or imagining out of thin air—it was their conclusion of the Lord Jesus from what they saw and heard of His actions.
 Although their conclusion was ostensibly made in the name of justice and appeared to people as if it were well-founded, the arrogance with which they judged the Lord Jesus was difficult for even them to contain.
 The frenzied energy of their hatred for the Lord Jesus exposed their own wild ambitions and their evil satanic countenances, as well as their malevolent nature of resisting God.
 These things they said in their judgment of the Lord Jesus were driven by their wild ambitions, jealousy, and the ugly and malevolent nature of their hostility toward God and the truth.
 They did not investigate the source of the Lord Jesus’ actions, nor did they investigate the essence of what He said or did.
 But they blindly, impatiently, crazily, and with deliberate malice attacked and discredited what He had done.
 This was even to the point of indiscriminately discrediting His Spirit, that is, the Holy Spirit, God’s Spirit.
-This is what they meant when they said “He is beside himself,” “Beelzebub and the prince of the devils.”
+This is what they meant when they said “He is beside Himself,” “Beelzebub,” and “the prince of the devils.”
 That is to say, they said the Spirit of God was Beelzebub and the prince of the devils.
 They characterized the work of the flesh God’s Spirit clothed in as madness.
 They not only blasphemed God’s Spirit as Beelzebub and the prince of the devils, but they condemned God’s work.
 They condemned and blasphemed the Lord Jesus Christ.
 The essence of their resistance and blasphemy of God was entirely the same as the essence of Satan and the devil’s resistance and blasphemy of God.
 They not only represented corrupt humans, but even more they were the embodiment of Satan.
 They were a channel for Satan amongst mankind, and they were the accomplices and messengers of Satan.
 The essence of their blasphemy and their denigration of the Lord Jesus Christ was their struggle with God for status, their contest with God, their unending testing of God.
 The essence of their resistance to God and their attitude of hostility toward Him, as well as their words and their thoughts directly blasphemed and angered God’s Spirit.
 Thus, God determined a reasonable judgment of what they said and did, and determined their deeds to be the sin of blasphemy against the Holy Spirit.
-This sin is unforgivable in both this world and the hereafter, just as the following scripture passage says: “the blasphemy against the Holy Ghost shall not be forgiven to men” and “whoever speaks against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.” …
+This sin is unforgivable in both this world and the world to come, just as the following scripture passage says: “The blasphemy against the Holy Spirit shall not be forgiven to men” and “whoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this world, neither in the world to come.” …

 … Did you notice anything in these two passages of scripture?
 Some people say they see God’s anger.
 Some people say they see the side of God’s disposition that does not tolerate mankind’s offense, and that if people do something that is blasphemous to God, they will not gain His forgiveness.
 Despite the fact that people see and perceive God’s anger and intolerance of mankind’s offense in these two passages, they still don’t truly understand His attitude.
 These two passages contain an implication of God’s true attitude and approach toward those who blaspheme and anger Him.
-This passage in the scripture holds the true meaning of His attitude and approach: “whoever speaks against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.”
+This passage in the scripture holds the true meaning of His attitude and approach: “Whoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this world, neither in the world to come.”
 When people blaspheme God, when they anger Him, He issues a verdict, and this verdict is His final outcome.
-It is described this way in the Bible: “Why I say to you, All manner of sin and blasphemy shall be forgiven to men: but the blasphemy against the Holy Ghost shall not be forgiven to men” (Mat 12:31), and “But woe to you, scribes and Pharisees, hypocrites!”
+It is described this way in the Bible: “Why I say to you, All manner of sin and blasphemy shall be forgiven to men: but the blasphemy against the Holy Spirit shall not be forgiven to men” (Mat 12:31), and “But woe to you, scribes and Pharisees, hypocrites!”
 (Mat 23:13).

-from “God’s Work, God’s Disposition, and God Himself III” in Continuation of The Word Appears in the Flesh
+Excerpted from “God’s Work, God’s Disposition, and God Himself III” in The Word Appears in the Flesh

-from “You Should Seek the Way of Compatibility With Christ” in The Word Appears in the Flesh
+Excerpted from “You Should Seek the Way of Compatibility With Christ” in The Word Appears in the Flesh

-from “God Presides Over the Fate of All Mankind” in The Word Appears in the Flesh
+Excerpted from “God Presides Over the Fate of All Mankind” in The Word Appears in the Flesh

 Do you wish to know the root of why the Pharisees opposed Jesus?
 Do you wish to know the substance of the Pharisees?
 They were full of fantasies about the Messiah.
 What’s more, they believed only that the Messiah would come, yet did not seek the truth of life.
 And so, even today they still await the Messiah, for they have no knowledge of the way of life, and do not know what the way of truth is.
 How, say you, could such foolish, stubborn and ignorant people gain God’s blessing?
 How could they behold the Messiah?
 They opposed Jesus because they did not know the direction of the Holy Spirit’s work, because they did not know the way of truth spoken by Jesus, and, furthermore, because they did not understand the Messiah.
 And since they had never seen the Messiah, and had never been in the company of the Messiah, they made the mistake of paying empty tribute to the name of the Messiah while opposing the substance of the Messiah by any means.
 These Pharisees in substance were stubborn, arrogant, and did not obey the truth.
 The principle of their belief in God is: No matter how profound Your preaching, no matter how high Your authority, You are not Christ unless You are called the Messiah.
 Are these views not preposterous and ridiculous?

-from “When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth” in The Word Appears in the Flesh
+Excerpted from “By the Time You Behold the Spiritual Body of Jesus, God Will Have Made Heaven and Earth Anew” in The Word Appears in the Flesh